 Car insurance is a priority if you drive, because not having at least liability insurance is against the law.
 According to the Department of Motor Vehicles, Nevada requires that automobile liability insurance policies carry minimum coverage of $25,000 for bodily injury or death of one person in any one accident; $50,000 for bodily injury or death of two or more persons on any one accident; and $20,000 for injury to or destruction of property of others in any one accident.1 Beyond the legal aspect, your car is likely important to your everyday life, including for getting to and from work.
 Without insurance, you may find yourself in big trouble should you get into an accident.

 5. Health insurance

 We’re all human, and that means things go wrong with our bodies no matter how much effort we put into taking care of them.
 Some things just can’t be avoided.
 Not having health insurance means tempting fate – a very expensive fate.
 If you’ve ever had to pay large medical bills, it’s easy to see how this can be dangerous if anything serious happens.
-Besides, until the law changes, not having health insurance means paying a penalty at tax time.
-Four million people paid penalties for not having insurance in 2016.2

 6. Charitable giving

 When you’re working on a budget for yourself and your family, it’s easy to ignore something like charitable giving, but you can get a lot of personal fulfillment out of setting some money aside to help others.

 When you work hard for a living, you’re going to need time to unwind, and for most people, vacation time means traveling.
 Even if you’re traveling during paid time off, the expenses can quickly add up between room and board, eating out, and tourist attractions.
 It doesn’t hurt to set aside money throughout the year for this purpose.